AgileVentures/av-static-website/source/blog_articles/2017-09-22-av-ecosystem-review-that-domain-review-step.html.markdown

   end
 ```

-although I can't actually run it as I'm waiting for a cucumber run to complete (got to work on the performance there).
+although I can't actually run it as I'm waiting for the cucumber suite to finish running (got to work on the performance there).
 That gap allows me to agonize about whether this unit test is sufficiently rigorous, or if it's simply testing the existing Rails architecture.
 I think it's the right thing.
 It's providing an executable check that the class method `.with_github_url` is doing what we expect it to do.

-Bigger picture quickly, I'm not planning to immediately remove the github_url field from the projects model.
+Bigger picture quickly, I'm not planning to immediately remove the `github_url` field from the projects model.
 We'll need a task to migrate all of them in to source repository models, and based on previous pain, I'll be ensuring we have a follow up task in a different PR that we deploy to production separately to delete that field later on when the dust has settled.

 Okay so the cukes finished running.
 I got a couple of errors in the way I'm using FactoryGirl/build_stubbed.
 Fix those and I've got the following Project RSpec output: